IBM/data-prep-kit/data-processing-lib/doc/simplest-transform-tutorial.md

 # Simplest Transform Tutorial
-In this example, we implement a _noop_ transform that takes no action on the input table and returns its unmodified.
+In this example, we implement a _noop_ transform that takes no action on the input table and returns it unmodified - a _no operation_ (noop).
 This effectively enables a copy of a directory tree of parquet files to an output directory.
-This is functionally not too interesting but allows use to focus on the minimum requirements for a simple transform that converts one table to another.
+This is functionally not too powerful, but allows us to focus on the minimum requirements for a simple transform that converts one table to another.
 That said, we will show the following:

+* How to write the _noop_ transform to generate the output table.
+* How to define transform-specific metadata that can be associated with each table transformation and aggregated across all transformations in a single run of the transform.
 * How to define command line arguments that can be used to configure the operation of our _noop_ transform.
-* How to define transform-specific metadata that can be associated with each table transformation and aggregated across all transformations in a single run of the transform.

 We will **not** be showing the following:
-* The creation of a custom TransformRuntime that would enable more global state and/or coordination among the transforms running in other RayActors.
+* The creation of a custom TransformRuntime that would enable more global state and/or coordination among the transforms running in other ray actors.
 This will be covered in an advanced tutorial.

-The complete task involves create the following:
+The complete task involves the following:
 * NOOPTransform - class that implements the specific transformation
 * NOOPTableTransformConfiguration - class that provides configuration for the NOOPTransform, specifically the command line arguments used to configure it.
 * main() - simple creation and use of the TransformLauncher.

+Finally, we show to use the command line to run the transform in a local ray cluster

 ### NOOPTransform